Euro 2020: Prophet Badu Kobi mocked, tops Twitter trends over failed prophesy

 Source: www.ghanaweb.com

-• Prophet Badu Kobby has been tagged as 'fake' over a failed football prophesy
+• Prophet Badu Kobi has been tagged as 'fake' over a failed football prophesy

 • Italy on Sunday defeated England to claim the trophy